Far From The Norm

 “Mark the name because he is going to be big in dance – Botis Seva”

 2016 saw Botis go on to present InNoForm at the British Dance Edition in Wales.
 He also undertook a 2-week residency in Tunisia with the British Council & Chouaib Brik’s Art Solution to start to build their hip hop theatre scene.
 Botis presented work at the two largest international choreographic competitions: Choreography 30 in Hannover, Germany and Copenhagen’s International Choreographic Competition.
 He was awarded 1st place at both competitions and audience choice award, as a result he undertook a one-month scholarship to work with Gary Stewart’s Australian Dance Theatre in December 16.
+In 2017, Botis was a Aerowaves Twenty17 artist presenting work in Denmark & Norway and a guest choreographer with Scottish Dance Theatre creating TuTuMucky, which went on to tour nationally.

 Far From the Norm artists’ all bring distinctive features to the company, collaboratively working alongside Botis since 2013.
 All six artists bring professional experience and knowledge in styles such as b-boying, krump, popping, house, locking, lindy hop and contemporary.